maldroid/hardware-hacking/three.md

 }
 ```

-The method first checks if there are any tries left.
-If there aren't it returns `false`.
-If there are some tries left it will perform regular password validation and then decrement the counter.
+The method first checks if there are any password tries left.
+If there aren't any it returns `false`.
+If there are some tries left it will perform regular password validation and then decrement the counter, if needed.
 Now we can rest easy that our password check routine is secure.

 Well, not really.

 The thing is that in the main code we have this:

 ```
   bool correct = checkPass(pass);